Disease Guide ·Ear Infections ·2026

 Cost vs Deductible

-A single ear infection at $150-$450 may not exceed your annual deductible.
-However, if the infection leads to polyp removal surgery or chronic management, costs rise significantly.
-Insurance proves its value when simple problems become complicated.
+$150-$450 may not exceed annual deductible.
+Polyp surgery or chronic management raises costs significantly.
+Insurance value emerges when simple cases become complex.

 Red flag · Coverage